Building A Pipeline¶

-To configure the limelight vision pipeline, first access its web interface at http://10.te.am.11:5801.
+To configure a limelight vision pipeline, first access its web interface at http://10.te.am.11:5801.
 If you have opted to use a dynamically assigned ip-address, access the interface at http://limelight.local:5801.

-The “Tracking” page is comprised of four tuning tabs:
+The “Tracking” page is comprised of five tuning tabs:

 The Input Tab hosts controls to change the raw camera image before it is passed through the processing pipeline.